As Mahathir enters hospital, debate on his legacy begins - but will this be his final trip?

 If in the past Mahathir was accused of the politics of vengeance, perhaps Anwar now the PMX or 10th PM, has shown an even greater revengeful streak.
 Instead of putting in place the reforms he had repeatedly promised while in the Opposition, Anwar and his PKR party have reneged on these and not batted an eyelid!

 "Of course there is unhappiness with Anwar administration.
 The feeling is he hasn't done anything much except cut down on freedom of speech.
 No one can criticize him these days without the enforcement authorities coming to harass them.
-True or not, te Malaysian Anti-Corruption Commission is seen as his personal army and used to frighten opposition leaders into silence," a pundit who asked not to be named told PoliticsNow Malaysia.
+True or not, the Malaysian Anti-Corruption Commission is seen as his personal army and used to frighten opposition leaders into silence," a pundit who asked not to be named told PoliticsNow Malaysia.

 "There is hardly any opposition or dissent in the country these days but not because the people are happy but because they are too frightened or cautious to speak.
 So what is the difference with the Mahathir or Najib regime?"